Rome February 2009

 Photo Maggie Land Blanck

-Monday morning we went by private bus to the Basilica of St. Agnes Outside the Walls to visit the catacombs and the adjoining the mausoleo of Santa Constanza, a daughter of the Emperor Constantine.
-See Sacred Destinations, Basilica of St Agnes Outside the Walls for some lovely photos and history of the complex.
+Monday morning we went to the Basilica of St. Agnes Outside the Walls to visit the catacombs and the adjoining the mausoleo of Santa Constanza, a daughter of the Emperor Constantine.

 Photo Maggie Land Blanck